jeffThompson/AnimatedGifWallpaper/README.md

 Animated Gif Wallpaper
 ====================

 Simple Java app to let you set animated GIFs as wallpaper (Mac only).

-Just drag and drop!
+Just download the .app file (save it to your Applications folder if you want), then launch the app and drag-and-drop your GIF... that's it!

 Note: this is still a bit buggy, and may crash if you try to change files while running.
 Quit and relaunch should solve this :)